DeGirum/PySDKExamples/README.md

 To try different options, you need to specify the appropriate `hw_location` option.

+You have two ways to run examples: running them locally on your computer, or running them in the cloud in Google Colab.

+To run examples in Google Colab, first register your Google Colab account, then scroll down to the [Examples Directory](#examples-directory) section, select the example you want to run, and click the link: it will be opened in Google Colab.

-To run examples, please perform the following steps:
+To run examples locally, please perform the following steps:

 1. Make sure you have installed Python version 3.9, 3.10, or 3.11.
 For convenience of future maintenance we recommend you to work in the virtual environment, such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html).